hotwired-laravel/turbo-laravel/docs/helper-functions.md

 turbo_stream()->append($comment);
 ```

-Both ways generate streams the same way.
-The `turbo_stream()` function is easier.
+Both the `Response::turboStream()` and the `turbo_stream()` function work the same way.
+The `turbo_stream()` function may be easier to use.

 ## The `turbo_stream_view()`

-You may combo Turbo Streams using the `turbo_stream([])` function passing an array, but you may prefer to create a separate Blade view with all the Turbo Streams, this way you may also use template extensions and other things:
+You may combo Turbo Streams using the `turbo_stream([])` function passing an array, but you may prefer to create a separate Blade view with all the Turbo Streams, this way you may also use template extensions and everything else Blade offers:

 ```php
 use function Tonysm\TurboLaravel\turbo_stream_view;